 In addition to our laboratory-based projects, we have piloted several studies investigating the feasibility and effectiveness of using video games and VR technology for acute pain management in various clinical settings.
 Studies have examined the use of video games and VR technology as distraction tools during wound debridement in children with burns and during procedures in children with cancer.

-We are starting a new line of research evaluating the effectiveness of a working memory task (n-back) for reducing pain perception of children in an MRI scanner.
+We are starting a new line of research evaluating the effectiveness of a working memory task (n-back) for reducing pain perception of children.
+We are currently conducting a pilot study with thermal pain, and plan to conduct studies with children in an MRI scanner.
 By collecting fMRI data, we expect to learn more about brain processes that may explain the usefulness of a cognitive distractor in pain management.
-We are currently in the phase of developing a developmentally-appropriate research protocol for children.

 Child and Family Adjustment to Pediatric Chronic Illness

 The Pediatric Psychology Lab has conducted several research projects exploring child and family adjustment to pediatric chronic illnesses.
-Previous projects have focused on the impact of chronic illnesses, including cancer, asthma, and juvenile rheumatoid arthritis, on child development and family functioning.
+Previous projects have focused on the impact of chronic illnesses, including food allergy, cancer, asthma, and juvenile rheumatoid arthritis on child development and family functioning.
 The team recently completed a study on the impact of childhood food allergy on daily family functioning, parenting practices, and child autonomy development.

-One of our current studies involves measuring food allergy knowledge in parents.
-The Food Allergy Knowledge Test (FAKT) was constructed by one of our team members, Amy Hahn, for her master’s thesis and doctoral dissertation project.
-The measure has been piloted in both community and clinic-based samples, and has undergone multiple revisions according to principles of test construction.
+Previous projects have included development of food allergy knowledge questionnaires.
+The measure (FAKT), developed by previous graduate student, Amy Hahn, Ph.D., has been piloted in both community and clinic-based samples, and has undergone multiple revisions according to principles of test construction.
 A child version of the test is planned for the future.